 Which is also a purpose why I’m writing this blog post.
 After years of copy & paste and improving for every new app, I created a working example.
 I want to keep that example up-to-date to have it as a reference guide.
-Documentations are not very good, the examples are very hard to find and I haven’t found the best practices for this kind of deployment.
+Documentations are not very good, the examples are tough to find, and I haven’t noticed the best practices for this kind of deployment.

 Here it is!